 College of Natural & Applied Sciences

-The College of Natural & Applied Sciences administers courses in military science and agriculture as part of the federal land-grant mandate.
+The College of Natural & Applied Sciences administers five undergraduate and four graduate-level degree programs.
+These include degree programs in agriculture and life sciences and a minor in military science as part of UOG's federal Land Grant mandate.

-Diabetic residents, their families, and those wanting to prevent diabetes are invited to a four-session cooking class from the nutrition team at University of Guam Cooperative Extension & Outreach.
+People with diabetes, their families, and those wanting to live healthily are invited to a four-session cooking class from the nutrition team at University of Guam Land Grant Extension Service.

 Read success stories from students and alumni from the College of Natural & Applied Sciences.
 For more student success stories, visit our Student Achievement site.